lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 other times do not necessarily require this (depending on the end entity's equipment).

-Note:  In practice, a new root CA may have a slightly different subject DN, e.g., indicating a generation identifier like the year of issuance or a version number, for instance in an OU element.
-How to bridge trust to the new root CA certificate in a CA DN change or a cross-certificate scenario is out of scope for this document.
+Note:  In practice, a new trusted CA may have a slightly different subject DN, e.g., indicating a generation identifier like the year of issuance or a version number, for instance in an OU element.
+How to bridge trust to a new CA certificate in a CA DN change or a cross-certificate scenario is out of scope for this document.

 ### CA Operator Actions